manuati/api-automation-training-java/README-StoreService.md

 1. If you are not familiar with GitHub Actions, do some research to understand the basics, such as workflows, jobs, and steps.
 Refer to the [GitHub Actions Documentation](https://docs.github.com/en/actions).
 2. Explore the `.github/workflows/main.yml` file to understand the workflow triggers and steps.
-3. Based on the research you did on GitHub Actions and your experience running the tests in IntelliJ, adjust the Maven line in the main.yml file so the tests are run in the pipeline.
+3. Based on the research you did on Github Actions and your experience runing the tests in Visual Code, add the missing line in the main.yml file so the tests are run in the pipeline.
 4. Create a new environment called "Testing" in **Settings** > **Environments** > **New environment**
-5. Configure the `BASEURL` as an environment variable with value: `https://restful-booker.herokuapp.com`
+5. Configure the `BASEURL` as an environment variable with value: `https://petstore.swagger.io/v2`

 **Deliverable**: